 This Saw-whet is so small the driver of the vehicle said he didn't even see the owl before hitting him, but fortunately he knew to bring the bird to WildCare.

 During his intake exam, WildCare Medical Staff noted that this owl was very aggressive (the smaller owls usually are!) and had some signs of minor head trauma but that he had no major wounds or injuries upon examination.
 Radiographs were taken to confirm that he had no broken bones.

 He was placed in an intensive care ward where, the next day staff noted he had not eaten.
-The decision was made to hand-feed the owl pieces of mouse, which a WildCare volunteer offered him on tweezers (click here to learn more about volunteering with the amazing animals at WildCare!)
+The decision was made to hand-feed the owl pieces of mouse, which a WildCare volunteer offered him on tweezers.

-Finally, it was time to release this owl back to the wild.
-As you can see in the video above, his release was very successful.
+Finally, it was time to release this Saw-whet back to the wild.
+His release was successful!